barbararovigo/neoj4/README.md

 5.2: Retrieve particular nodes that have a relationship.
 `match(p:Person)-[:FOLLOWS]-(p2:Person) where p.name = 'Paul Blythe' return p, p2`

 5.3: Modify the query to retrieve nodes that are exactly three hops away.
 ´match(p:Person)-[:FOLLOWS*3]-(p2:Person) where p.name = 'Paul Blythe' return p, p2´

 5.4: Modify the query to retrieve nodes that are one and two hops away.
 `match(p:Person)-[:FOLLOWS*1..2]-(p2:Person) where p.name = 'Paul Blythe' return p, p2´

 5.5: Modify the query to retrieve particular nodes that are connected no matter how many hops are required.
+`match(p:Person)-[:FOLLOWS*]-(p2:Person) where p.name = 'Paul Blythe' return p, p2`

 5.6: Specify optional data to be retrieved during the query.
+´match (p:Person) where p.name starts with 'Tom' optional match (p)-[:DIRECTED]->(m:Movie) return p.name, m.title´

 5.7: Retrieve nodes by collecting a list.
+`match(p:Person)-[:ACTED_IN]->(m:Movie) return p.name, collect(m.title) as Filmes`

+5.8: (Este não estava no PDF mas inseri porque estava no Neo4j!
+Retrieve all movies that Tom Cruise has acted in and the co-actors that acted in the same movie by collecting a list (Instructions)
+``

 5.9: Retrieve nodes as lists and return data associated with the corresponding lists.

 5.10: Retrieve nodes and their relationships as lists.
 5.11: Retrieve the actors who have acted in exactly five movies.
 5.12: Retrieve the movies that have at least 2 directors with other optional data.